 Another option is to set your camera to “live view” mode which also flips and locks the mirror.

 Experiment with different angles, like setting your camera very low on the ground.
-Try different shutter speeds and see how that affects the composition by introducing light trails and movement.
+Try different shutter speeds.
+See how that affects the composition by introducing light trails and movement.
 You could even try zooming in or out whilst the photo is being taken for a surreal effect.

-If you work quickly and have planned well, you should still have some time to experiment with a few different blue hour shots.
+If you work quickly and have planned well, you should have time to experiment.

 Don’t Forget Post-Production

 It could be as little as just straightening and cropping.
-Or more extensive elements such as boosting contrast, saturation, vibrancy or even retouching can help enhance the photo.
+Or more extensive elements such as boosting contrast, saturation, vibrancy.
+Even retouching can help enhance the photo.

-Everyone at some point in their life has looked at a beautiful blue hour photograph and been captivated by the colour and the lights.
-A good blue hour photograph wouldn’t look amiss hanging on a living room wall or as a double page spread in a magazine.
+A good blue hour photograph wouldn’t look amiss hanging on a living room wall or as a double-page spread in a magazine.

 The great thing about blue hour photography is that it is also one of the easier scenarios to photograph.
-For example, because you are not dealing with harsh shadows or bright sunshine, it makes composing and taking the photo much easier.
+Composing and taking the photo is easier without harsh shadows or bright sunshine.

-But as with all types of photography you have to ensure you plan well and are willing to put the effort in.
-Whether it’s before sunrise or after sunset, if you are willing to get out there and capture this magical blue hour time, you will no doubt be pleased with the results.
+But as with all types of photography, you have to ensure you plan well and are willing to put the effort in.
+If you’re willing to get out there and capture this magical blue hour, you will no doubt be pleased with the results.